daverona/docker-cromwell/README.md

 > Note that `cromwell` in the container runs cromwell server and this account accesses to `/data`
 > in the container, to which `$PWD/data` on the host bind-mounts.
 Therefore the image builder
 > must be able to read from and write to `$PWD/data` on the host because `cromwell`
-> in the container has the same UID/GID as the image builder.
+> in the container has the same UID/GID as the image builder's.

 To use a custom configuration file, say `app.conf`, run a container: